Published on

 • How to read it all in SigNoz, with screenshots from the real app

 The stack, in one line: your app → OpenTelemetry Collector → SigNoz.
-Everything is open source and runs on your own machine -- no SaaS, no per-seat pricing, no data leaving your network.
+It is all open source and runs on your own machine.

 First, three words you'll see a lot